The Old West: Excerpt

-A 432-page abridged excerpt hardcover variant edition with dust jacket, its chapter organization roughly following the series topics, was a decade later published in October 1990 by educational publisher Prentice Hall as "The Old West" (ISBN 0136311512).
+A 432-page abridged excerpt hardcover variant edition with dust jacket, its chapter organization roughly following the series topics, was published in October 1990 by educational publisher Prentice Hall as "The Old West" (ISBN 0136311512).
 Though licensed to Prentice Hall, the book sported the Time Life logo on its spine.
-Renowned Old West historian Robert M. Utley (who had not contributed to the main series) provided the foreword for the excerpt edition.
+Old West historian Robert M. Utley (who had not contributed to the main series) provided the foreword for the excerpt edition.